-My husband and I have a daughter named Isabele, and she is four years old.
-She has started 4K this year.
-We also have a 53 pound lap dog named Sydney that is a big part of our family.
+My husband and I have an 8 year old daughter starting the 3rd grade at Ebinport.
+We also have a 47 pound lap dog named Sydney that is a big part of our family.
 I love to sing, listen to music, and work with crafts.

 My primary responsibilities as assistant principal are supporting the already rich instructional practices embedded in our school and the safety of our students and teachers at EPES.
-I work closely with Mrs. Kelsey in achieving the school's vision and mission of student academic, social, emotional, and physical success.
+I work closely with Dr. Kelsey in achieving the school's vision and mission of student academic, social, emotional, and physical success.
 I believe working together, the school and home can help students achieve their best!
 I also work with instructional student plans, testing, textbooks, and buses; if you ever have any concerns or questions, feel free to contact me.